01 of 10

 Color and Mold

-For this batch, I separated the raw soap (you still have your gloves and goggles on, right?) into three bowls and colored each a different color.
-This gave me four colors - the three colors plus the brilliant white of the base soap.
+For this batch, we separated the raw soap (you still have your gloves and goggles on, right?) into three bowls and colored each a different color.
+This results in four colors: the three colors plus the brilliant white of the base soap.

 08 of 10